spamegg1/abstract-thinking/README.md

 [Link to the Modeling section](model.md)

-- Parts of structural, reductionist, axiomatic, and rule-based thinking (see below).
+- Parts of structural, reductionist, axiomatic, and rule-based thinking.
 - A family of models correspond directly to axioms that they satisfy.
 - Possible worlds and interpretations.